When it comes to your business–or that of a client in the midst of launching or re-branding its business–what’s in a name?

 Succinct, yes, but was it clearly articulating my emphasis on public relations and related communications services?
 Not necessarily, as “communications” can be construed as “telecommunications” or even something entrenched in the technology realm.

-My vastly improved business name, Inside Edge: Public Relations & Media Services, emerged in mid-2006 only when re-writing my biography for the umpteenth time and zeroing in on an anchor early in the narrative–that I provide clients with the “inside edge” that helps them connect with media decision-makers.
+My vastly improved business name, Inside Edge PR + Media, emerged in mid-2006 only when re-writing my biography for the umpteenth time and zeroing in on an anchor early in the narrative–that I provide clients with the “inside edge” that helps them connect with media decision-makers.

 Is it easy to remember?
 Something that a second grader could spell?

 As alluded to above, having a sense of humor can be an effective device, as long as it’s in good taste.
-One of my favorites in the suburban Chicago area is Technical Shmechnical, online at www.techshmech.com and based in Oak Park.
+One of my favorites in the suburban Chicago area is Technical Shmechnical, based in Oak Park.

 In short, he makes two, ahem, points at the same time.